one-giant-leap/training-with-power/README.md

-# Do you want to train more effectively and paddle more efficiently?
+# Do you want to boost your performance by training and racing smarter and paddling more efficiently

 If you're reading this guide then we can assume you probably do.

-The challenge is - how do you go about achieving this?

-The science is simple - the more power you output, the faster the boat *can* go.
-The challenge is to increase your fitness and strength to improve your power output and to convert as much of that energy into forward motion.
+####Get more out of every training session
+Training 'smarter' is about spending your energy wisely by training at the right intensity and tracking your fitness to ensure that your training is producing results.

+####Perform to the best of your abilities
+Racing 'smarter' is about pacing a perfect race by understanding the physiological demands of the event and knowing how to best spend your energy.

+####Go further or faster with the same effort
+Paddling more efficiently is about developing a technique that converts as much of your energy output as possible into forward boat motion.

+#### How do you achieve these objectives?
-Achieving these objectives starts with being able to accurately measure and track your energy output.
-Unlike heart rate monitors, which measure the body’s response to intensity, or GPS speed measuring devices and stroke rate sensors, which are affected by environmental conditions, a **power meter** provides you with a direct measurement of your energy output.
+It starts with being able to accurately measure and track your energy output - a direct measurement of intensity.

-This guide will provide you with everything you need to know about training with power, and how using a power meter as a training tool can help you achieve the results you want on the water.